berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static toByDateMap(ISObjectFunction keyMapper)`

 Returns a `SObjectCollector` that accumulates elements into a `Map<Date, SObject>` whose keys are values returned by `keyMapper` and values are values of the SObject input arguments.
-If the mapped keys might have duplicates, use SObjectCollector.toByDateMap(ISObjectFunction, ISObjectFunction, IBinaryOperator) instead. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p>
+If the mapped keys might have duplicates, use SObjectCollector.toByDateMap(ISObjectFunction, ISObjectFunction, IBinaryOperator) instead. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|